omar115/Learn-Golang/struct/readme.md

 * it is a collection of properties that are
     - related together
 * it is a similar concept of Dictionary of Python

+* so, we can update the data similar to dictionary